cs2113-s23/cs2113-s23.github.io/j-units/J1-Inheritance.md

                                        '-----'
 ```

 This is really ugly for us.
 Why?
-Well this is no longer a point, which means that we can't just pass three `LabPoint`s to the `Triangle` constructor anymore so that we can calculate the area, but we constantly have to pull out the "point-part" of the `LabPoint` to pass around.
+Well **this is no longer a point**, which means that we can't just pass three `LabPoint`s to the `Triangle` constructor anymore so that we can calculate the area, but we constantly have to pull out the "point-part" of the `LabPoint` to pass around.
 In fact, this class has no methods yet at all, and we'd have to recreate all the methods we already have for `Point` in the new `LabPoint` class.
 Either that or, we'd need to also write a new `Triangle` constructor --- which we can't because we don't have the source code for that!
 So instead, we'd also need to write a *new* `LabTriangle` class with new methods to handle `LabPoint`s ... it's a mess!
 And this is because a LabPoint defined this way *has-a* Point, rather than *is-a* Point.

 ### Deriving a new class with `extends` — adding fields

-Instead we can use **inheritance**, as in this new `LabPoint` is a *decedent* of `Point`, or put another way, we define `LabPoint` as *derived* from the class Point.
+Instead we can use **inheritance**, as in this new `LabPoint` is a *child* of `Point`, or put another way, we define `LabPoint` as *derived* from the class `Point`.
 In the Java parlance, `LabPoint` extends `Point` — which means that a `LabPoint` object **is-a** `Point`, but it is a `Point` with some extra features.
 Thus, all the code that worked for `Point`, all the methods of class `Point` and methods that take `Point`s as arguments, all still works.
 But we can add more!
 We are *extending* the class Point.

-The existing class `Point` is called the "super-class" and the new class `LabPoint` is called the "sub-class".
+The existing class `Point` is called the "super-class" (or parent class) and the new class `LabPoint` is called the "sub-class" (or child class).
 Sometimes, we'll use "super-type" and "sub-type" as well, but it means the same thing.

 To derive a new class `LabPoint` from class `Point`, and add a `String` label, we would write